350 Cute & Unique Ibis Names + Generator

 Horus | An ancient Egyptian god, often depicted as a falcon. |

-Anubis | The Egyptian god of the afterlife, often depicted with a jackal head. |
+Anubis | The Egyptian god of the afterlife, usually shown with the head of a jackal. |

 Nephthys | A goddess in ancient Egyptian religion. |